 According to the U.S. Environmental Protection Agency (EPA), most people have been exposed to PFOA and PFOS because they are used in an array of consumer products.
 PFOS was voluntarily phased out of production by its primary manufacturer in the United States between 2000-2002, and eight other major companies voluntarily agreed to phase out their global production of PFOA-related chemicals in 2006.
 There remain a limited number of ongoing uses for the chemicals.

 While consumer products and food are a large source of exposure to these chemicals for most people, drinking water can be an additional source in the small percentage of communities where these chemicals have infiltrated water supplies.
-Such contamination is typically localized and associated with a specific facility, such as an industrial facility where these chemicals were produced or used to manufacture other products or an airfield at which they were used for firefighting.
+Such contamination is typically localized and associated with a specific facility, such as an industrial facility where these chemicals were produced or used to manufacture other products or an airfield at which they were used for firefighting or wastewater treatment plants or landfills where products containing these chemicals were disposed of.

 As your water provider, we continually invest in water infrastructure, treatment and testing and take great pride in providing you with high-quality, reliable water.